PaulioRandall/p24/README.md

 ## Back Story

 I simply wanted to document a component's API within itself and regenerate that documentation in a form I please, particularly within a README.
 To clarify, I want to document the **interface** (API) to the component by documenting its single implementation.
-Ths includes details such as: name, description, module & instance properties, slots, set context, and defaults where applicable.
+Ths includes details such as its name, description, module and instance properties, slots, set context, and defaults where applicable.

-A few documentation tools come close but none completely satisfy my need for simplicity, readability, flexibility, ability to document all mentioned aspects of the API.
+A few documentation tools come close but none completely satisfy my need for simplicity, readability, flexibility, and ability to document all mentioned aspects of the API.
 Furthermore, existing tools traded-off too much flexibility for conciseness.
 So I set about creating **P24**.
 In the process I was able to separate the concern of parsing annotated comments into [**P23**](https://github.com/PaulioRandall/p23).